hamedkharazmi/Impact-Scope/README.md

 > **For this change, what code is impacted — and what should I review or test?**

-It bridges Git diffs, AST-level code structure, and call-graph analysis to compute the *blast radius* of a change, without relying on heuristics or AI hallucinations.
+It bridges Git diffs, AST-level code structure, and call-graph analysis to compute the *blast radius* of a change.

 ---